Futures Trading System: MACD Divergence and Swing Trading System

 Next we see three buying opportunities indicated by the three green arrows.
 The third of which was "iffy", as in all aspects of life we have to make decisions on whether or not to "risk it".
 In this case it would have resulted profitable, in other cases it won't, so be careful and vigilant.

-It's not long until we see our fourth and last divergence (divergence #4).
-In this particular case, I did in fact put on a short trade that resulted profitable.
+It's not long then, that we see our fourth and last divergence (divergence #4).
+In this particular case, I did in fact put on a sort trade that resulted profitable.
 I shorted at 24.60 and covered at 24.30 for a 0.30 profit in about half a day.

 You now have seen how to combine a variety of indicators and futures trading strategies to create a futures trading system.
 Find a market where this futures trading system works for you in, and practice it on paper until you are comfortable.
 Don't forget to use stops, or some other type of risk mitigation strategy.
 Don't forget to plan your exits, either on stops or on profit targets (the channel line).